 Time Management Skills

-We think that we never have enough time because we’re so busy responding to life’s curveballs, if you will.
-And, when we seem to free up just a little bit of time for ourselves, we get hit from left-field with something that we simply have to respond to.
-Furthermore, it seems like even when we’re not getting hit with problems, we can’t seem to find the time to manage our daily tasks to begin with.
+We never have enough time because we’re so busy responding to life’s curveballs.
+And when there is a moment to relax, we get hit with something from left-field that we simply have to respond to.
+And when we’re not getting hit with problems, we can’t find the time to manage normal tasks to begin with.

 So, how do we find the time to do anything then?